-It is Thursday and that means it is a Lake James and/or hiking day for me as you know ...
+It is Thursday and that means it is a hiking or exploring day for me as you know ...
 Summer or Winter.
 This Free Member site is posted every Monday, Tuesday, Wednesday, and Friday ... but not on Thursdays.
 (However, the paid sites are posted every day before the market opens ... including Thursdays.)

 Below are snapshots of our most recent Farm, Lake, Mountain, and trip photos ... hope you enjoy them.

 August 27th, 2015 - I have obviously been burning the midnight oil after last week's down move.
 This morning is time for a very overdue, and long walk.

 August 20th, 2015 - Needless to say, the market is in a tough situation that is being made tougher with the North Korea situation (North and South Korea are exchanging rocket fire and we are in the middle of it.)